This here are the characters from the Bloody Roar series

 - Expy: Of Maximillion Pegasus.
 Xion is near identical in appearance, right down to his attire.

 - Inverted with Dante from Devil May Cry.
-Despite the heavy similarities, Xion came first.
+Despite the heavy similarities in appearance, Xion came first.

 - Superpowered Evil Side: His unborn side is sometimes seen in this light, being homicidal and ruthless, whereas Xion himself is calm and neutral.